 Flight Delays in the Lofoten Islands

 Flights to and from the Lofoten Islands can be delayed or cancelled in cases of bad weather.
-We experienced this on our recent trip.
+We experienced this on our trip.

 From the Lofoten Islands, we traveled to Gdansk, Poland.
 Rainy weather cancelled our flight from Leknes.
 We were bussed to Svolvaer, rerouted on a short hop to Bodø, and took a second flight to Oslo.
 From Oslo, we continued our journey to Poland.